Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/4.-Console-app-calls-web-API-with-PoP/Microsoft.Identity.Web.Future/README.md

 If you want to customize the `OpenIdConnectOption` or `JwtBearerOption` but still want to benefit from the implementation provided by Microsoft.Identity.Web, you can easily do it from your `Startup.cs` file:

-Let's take for example the method `AddProtectedWebApi`.
+Let's take for example the method `AddMicrosoftWebApiAuthentication`.
 If you check the code inside it, you have this event setup:

 ```
 options.Events.OnTokenValidated = async context =>